Hell (Father Ted): Plot

-After it starts to rain heavily, Ted and Dougal return to the caravan, only to find for themselves that Father O'Rourke has also promised its use to Father Noel Furlong and his youth group, who are cramped inside and having a sing-song.
+Ted and Dougal return to the caravan, only to find for themselves that Father O'Rourke has also promised its use to Father Noel Furlong and his youth group, who are cramped inside and having a sing-song.
 Noel's boundless energy quickly grates on Ted and confuses Dougal.
 Ted decides they will cut their holiday short, but before leaving, Ted and Dougal hide in an outhouse to avoid Gerry, the man from the luxury caravan, seeing them for a third time, and they realise too late that it is already in use by his wife.
 Hearing his wife's screams of terror, Gerry, clad only in a towel, chases after Ted and Dougal as they get into the car.
 Just as Ted is about to race away from the caravan park, Gerry grabs onto the bonnet and hangs there for most of the journey, with his towel becoming lost along the way.
 Ted eventually stops, sending Gerry flying into the road; furious, Gerry finds a glass bottle, smashes it, and proceeds to puncture the car's tyres before he gives the Fathers the finger and walks off.
 Ted and Dougal, refusing to go back to the park if Noel is still present, look to hitchhike home (In a cutaway, Noel and company are shown Irish river dancing, the intensity of which causes the caravan to topple over).

 Ted and Dougal are elated when Tom, still transporting raw sewage, offers them a ride.
 However, he accidentally pushes the button to release the sewage, treating the Fathers to a foul drenching, which he apologises for.

 Meanwhile, Jack is later shown on a luxury yacht - as he regains consciousness, he discovers that he is surrounded by "drink" and beautiful "girls" - he has awakened in the company of two of his favourite temptations.

 The credits play over Ted and Dougal in the caravan, playing another ridiculously easy game of hide and seek, with Dougal failing to find Ted.

-Continuity

-Father Jack's regular vocabulary is expanded by one word starting in this episode, with "Girls!" being the new addition.